fern-api/fern/packages/docs/docs/getting-started.md

 :::

+## What's next?

+- How do I get server-side type safety?
+- How do I get SDKs?
+- How do I get API documentation?
+- How do I get a Postman integration?

 ## Generate code

 Fern's code generators run remotely in the cloud.
-The input is your _Fern Definition_ and the output is auto-generated code.
+The input is your **Fern Definition** and the output is auto-generated code.
 You configure which generators you're using in `generators.yml`.

 Check out [an example generators.yml](https://github.com/fern-api/fern-examples/blob/main/fern/api/generators.yml) on Github.